dogweather/forkful/content/en/cpp/files-and-io/writing-to-standard-error.md

 weight: 25
 ---

-## What & Why?

-Writing to standard error (`stderr`) in C++ involves outputting error messages or diagnostics that are separate from the main program output.
-Programmers do this to direct errors to a different stream, allowing for easier debugging and error handling by distinguishing normal output from error messages.

 ## How to:
 In C++, writing to standard error can be achieved using the `cerr` stream, which is part of the standard library.
 Here's a basic example:

 ```cpp